tomjoht/tomjoht.github.io/_posts/2017/6/2017-06-23-why-tech-writers-hate-faqs.md

 - general
 - beginners
 keywords: faqs, frequently asked questions
 summary: "Many tech writers have a heavy disdain for FAQs.
-At first this disdain seemed a bit unfounded and elitist to me, but now, after a recent project, I'm starting to get the reasons for the disdain.
+At first this disdain seemed a bit unfounded and elitist to me, but now, after a recent project, I'm starting to understand the reasons for the disdain.
 All too often the FAQ format is abused by non-writers who want an easy way to write.
 The list of random questions grows with each incoming question until it's a ridiculous hodgepodge of information thrown together, with no larger story or narrative."
 bitlink: http://bit.ly/faqversusgoals
 ---